Camino de Santiago by boat

 1. Sailing, following the ancient maritime pilgrimage routes.

-2. To make the tour following one of the historical itineraries recognized by the Church, as the Way of the Ria de Muros Noia, which was made official on December 20, 2020.
+2. To make the tour following one of the historical itineraries recognized by the Church, such as the Camino de la Ría de Muros-Noia, which was made official on December 20, 2020.

 3. Cover a minimum of 90 nautical miles; our route exceeds 100 miles.

-4. Complete on foot the last kilometers to Santiago, suggesting the last 12km of the Ría de Muros Noia Way, from Bertamiráns to Santiago.
+4. To complete on foot the last kilometers to Santiago, suggesting to walk the last 12km of the Camino de la Ría de Muros-Noia, from Bertamiráns to Santiago.

 STAGES